 For asthmatics, humid or muggy weather can make it difficult to breathe while exercising despite how low the pollen count has dropped.
 If you know you’re susceptible to moist, humid air, try to hold off on your outdoor workout until everything dries out.

-There are numerous options for keeping track of the allergen levels in your area.
+There are numerous options for keeping track of allergen levels in your area.
 Local news outlets like television, newspapers, and phone apps, are all at your fingertips to help plan your outdoor workout routine.
-So if you suffer from allergies and exercise often, plan ahead to help you breathe.
+If you’re looking for a more customized approach, you might explore options like the mobile apps sydney developers create, which offer tailored features for tracking allergy levels in real-time.
+So, if you suffer from allergies and exercise often, plan ahead to help you breathe easier.
+If you also want to get more out of your workouts, apps like the bmr and tdee calculator may be a game-changer.